adjust/ios_adobe_extension/README.md

 ACPCore.trackAction(ADJAdobeAdjustActionTrackEvent, data: dataDict)
 ```

-## <a id="iae-custom-parameters"></a>Custom parameters

-### <a id="iae-custom-parameters-overview"></a>Custom parameters overview

-In addition to the data points the Adjust SDK collects by default, you can use the extension to track and add as many custom values as you need (user IDs, product IDs, etc.) to the event or session.
-Custom parameters are only available as raw data and will **not** appear in your Adjust dashboard.

-You should use **callback parameters** for the values you collect for your own internal use, and **partner parameters** for those you share with external partners.
-If a value (e.g. product ID) is tracked both for internal use and external partner use, we recommend you track it with both callback and partner parameters.

-### <a id="iae-event-parameters"></a>Event parameters

-### <a id="iae-event-callback-parameters"></a>Event callback parameters
+### <a id="iae-event-callback-parameters"></a>Callback parameters

-You can register a callback URL for your events in your [dashboard].
+You can register a callback URL for your events in your [dashboard](https://dash.adjust.com/).
 We will send a GET request to that URL whenever the event is tracked.
 You can add callback parameters to that event by adding them as key value pair to the context data map before tracking it.
 We will then append these parameters to your callback URL.

-For example, if you've registered the URL `http://www.example.com/callback`, then you would track an event like this:
+For example, suppose you have registered the URL `https://www.mydomain.com/callback` then track an event like this:

 ```objc
 // Objective-C